-Adrienne made this Clafoutis particularly at this time of year when the Italian Prune Plums are in season.
+Adrienne made this Heavenly Plum Clafoutis only when the Italian Prune Plums are in season.
 Sometimes called Empress Plums or Quetsche, they are the European-style plum (Prunica domestica) – small, dense, egg-shaped fruit with blue or purple skin, freestone pits (they separate easily from the flesh) and yellow flesh.
 These are the plums that are made into prunes.
 You can use other seasonal fruits in this recipe, but it is particularly suited to tart Italian plums because they contrast so perfectly with the pastry, which is quite sweet.
 Adrienne was not fond of overly sweet desserts; she was always looking for that sweet/sour balance and in this recipe she found it.
 If you find that the plums are too sweet squeeze a bit of lemon juice on them when you are slicing them into quarters.

 Heavenly Plum Clafoutis

 When you slice the plums in quarters don't slice all the way through the skin - it will make it easier to lay them out in the pan.

 - ¾ cup (1½ sticks) unsalted butter, at room temperature

 - 1½ cups all-purpose flour

 - ¾ teaspoon salt